davidycliao/legisTaiwan/README.md

 <div style="text-align: justify">

-`legisTaiwan` is designed to make it quickly and easy to download the real-time and archives of Taiwan legislative data via [Taiwan Legislative Yuan API](https://data.ly.gov.tw/index.action).
+`legisTaiwan` is designed to make it quickly and easily to download the real-time and archives of Taiwan legislative data via [Taiwan Legislative Yuan API](https://data.ly.gov.tw/index.action).
 Its initial development was part of David Yen-Chieh Liao’ Dissertation project